jperalta24/E-Commerce-Store/README.md

 - Test API POST, PUT, and DELETE routes to perform CRUD operations on the data

 ## Demonstration
-A walkthrough video demonstrating the functionality of the application can be found at [INSERT VIDEO LINK HERE].
+A walkthrough video demonstrating the functionality of the application can be found at [https://drive.google.com/file/d/15UVboUXSxoGxuXqrqqDDj5iAdPEWpvRZ/view].
 The video shows all of the acceptance criteria being met.

 ## Acceptance Criteria
 The application will meet the following acceptance criteria: